 - Understanding of knowledge, attitudes and behaviors related to tobacco product use

-- Understanding of how to effectively communicate the health effects of tobacco products
+- Understanding how to effectively communicate the health effects of tobacco products

 - Influences of tobacco marketing

-- Understanding of the impact of potential FDA regulatory actions
+- Understanding of the impact of potential or actual FDA regulatory actions

 TCORS proposals were selected for funding based on scientific and technical merit as determined by NIH scientific peer review, availability of funds, and relevance of the proposed projects to the TCORS program priorities.